nicljr/LeopardOrbital/README.md

 ### Pomodoro Timer

-1. Users will be able to set a timer according to the respective stage of the Pomodoro Technique.
+1. As a User can set a timer according to the respective stage of the Pomodoro technique to immerse themselves in the studying technique
+2. As a User, once the timer is set, he will NOT be able to leave the application (to ensure mindfulness & productivity) to ensure the user is not distracted.
+3. As a user, once the timer is set, his notifications will be disabled as well to ensure that the user is not distracted during the stage of Pomodoro technique

 ### Calendar Planner

-1. Users will be able to input their different modules and their respective lecture and tutorial timings.
+1. As a User will be able to input their different modules, and its respective lecture and tutorial timings to keep track of their schedules
-2. Users will be able to key in reminders for the different deadlines of their assignments.
-3. Users will be able to place virtual sticky notes on timings, helping them to jot down on what to prepare (questions to ask, which tutorials to complete, etc.)
-4. The reminders will ping them with a vibration and notification even during the respective stages of the Pomodoro Timer.
+2. As a User, will be able to key in reminders for the different deadlines of their assignments to help users keep track and meet their deadlines.
+(The reminders will ping them with a vibration and notification even during the respective stages of the Pomodoro Technique.)

 ## Interface